segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 After you complete the Segment for Flex guided setup, you can use [Advanced Segment](https://app.segment.com/goto-my-workspace/overview){:target="_blank"} to connect your workspace to additional *sources*, or websites, server libraries, mobile SDKs, and cloud applications that can send data into Segment, and *destinations*, or apps and business tools that can receive forwarded data from Segment.

-See the [Segment for Flex entitlements and limitations documentation](#segment-for-flex-entitlements-and-limitations) documentation for more information about the sources and destinations supported by Segment for Flex workspaces.
+See the [Segment for Flex entitlements and limitations](#segment-for-flex-entitlements-and-limitations) documentation for more information about the sources and destinations supported by Segment for Flex workspaces.

 ### Add a source to your workspace